 You may also contact the Title IX Coordinator at Teachers College for guidance on how to manage issues/incidents as needed.

-If not in an emergency, but still concerned about yourself, a classmate or another student, here's some guidance on how to approach the situation.
+If not in an emergency, but still concerned about a student, here's some guidance on how to approach the situation.
+You may also fill out the Referral Form to connect with the Student Support Services Team regarding a student mental health concern.